Ferdowsi: Background

+Religion

-Ferdowsi was a Shiite Muslim, although varying views exist on what Shiite sect he belonged to.
+Ferdowsi was a Shia Muslim, although varying views exist on what Shiite sect he belonged to.
 Khaleghi-Motlagh, following Theodor Nöldeke, notes that Ferdowsi displays a contradictory attitude towards religion in the Shahnameh: on the one hand, he shows a "lenient" attitude towards religion, but on the other hand, he believed that his sect was the "only true Islamic one."
 Khaleghi-Motlagh concurs with Nöldeke that Ferdowsi was "above all a deist and monotheist who at the same time kept faith with his forbears."
 Ferdowsi criticized philosophers and those who tried to prove the existence of God.
 He saw God's creation as the only evidence of His existence and believed everything in life to be the product of God's will.
 Khaleghi-Motlagh and others have suggested that a certain fatalism in Ferdowsi's work contradicts his "absolute faith in the unicity and might of God," and that this may have been the legacy of the Zurvanism of the Sasanian period.